martijnarts/totempaal.tj/_posts/2018-7-9-python-dependency-management.md

 ## Closing remarks

-I've long thought the Python packaging setup to be a complete mess.
-Over the course of this research I'll admit that it's actually quite nicely designed, but simply not very intuitively.
+Python packaging is a bit of a nicely designed but unintuitive mess.
 It's flexible to a point of confusion.
 Using these methods of dependency management work nicely for me, but I'm sure they don't for everyone.
 Either way, I hope this helps some people to not have to go through the mess of dependency management that I've gone through in earlier days.

 [pipenv]: https://docs.pipenv.org/